dangreen07/Music-Streaming/README.md

 - Add a favorites feature
 - Database pooling connections on the backend
 - Backend logging of requests
-- Splitting the files in the s3 bucket into smaller chunks to be loaded
-- Storing information about the songs in the database
-- Admin console

 ## Installation
 To install the website, you need to have Docker and Docker Compose installed on your computer.